Prometheus monitoring example

 Starting with Prometheus Metric Types

-To increase measurements, counter-metrics are used.
+Countermetrics are used to increase measurements.
 Since they are cumulative, their value can only increase.
 Exceptionally, the counter’s value is reset to zero when it is restarted.
-On its own, a counter’s value could be more helpful.
+A counter’s value could be more helpful on its own.
 However, a counter value is often used to compute the delta or rate of change between two timestamps.

-Measurements that increase or decrease are measured using gauge metrics.
+Gauge metrics measure increases or decreases.
 This metric type is more familiar since the actual value without additional processing is meaningful.
 A gauge is, for instance, a metric that measures the temperature, CPU, memory usage, or queue size.

 A histogram represents a distribution of measurements.
 For example, request durations or response sizes are often measured with them.
 A histogram counts how many measurements fall into each bucket based on the entire range of measurements.